tariqahmed1912/internship-kloudle/docs/scqa.md

     }
 }
 ```
-**Note:** The `.eslintrc.*` config file is required everytime you want to run `eslint` code linting on a file or directory.
+**Note:** The `.eslintrc.*` config file is required everytime you want to run an `eslint` scan on a file or directory.
 While running the scans in a pipeline, its not possible to create the config file by running `eslint --init` as the command line waits for responses to file configuration questions.
-To work around this problem, copy the configuration details shown above in `<Jenkins-Home-Dir>/.eslintrc.json`.
+To work around this problem, copy the configuration details shown above into `<Jenkins-Home-Dir>/.eslintrc.json` file.
 You can now specify `eslint` to use this config file during its execution.

-To perform linting using eslint, run `eslint` command with the following flags;
+To perform an eslint scan, run `eslint` command with the following flags;
 `-c`, specify the config file to use;
 `-f`, format of output report;
 `--ext`, specify the extensions of files to be scannned;